data-fair/data-fair/doc/pages/install/install.md

 ### MongoDB

-Data Fair requires MongoDB 4.x.
+Data&nbsp;Fair requires MongoDB 4.x.
 It can be [installed in various ways](https://docs.mongodb.com/v4.4/installation/).

-**Manual installation of MongoDB is optional**, you can install it alongside Data Fair Web services using the Docker Compose recipes below.
+**Manual installation of MongoDB is optional**, you can install it alongside Data&nbsp;Fair Web services using the Docker Compose recipes below.

 ### ElasticSearch

-Data Fair requires ElasticSearch 7.x with the ingest-attachment plugin.
+Data&nbsp;Fair requires ElasticSearch 7.x with the ingest-attachment plugin.
 See [installation instructions here](https://www.elastic.co/guide/en/elasticsearch/reference/6.0/install-elasticsearch.html).

-**Manual installation of ElasticSearch is optional**, you can install it alongside Data Fair Web services using the Docker Compose recipes below.
+**Manual installation of ElasticSearch is optional**, you can install it alongside Data&nbsp;Fair Web services using the Docker Compose recipes below.

 ## Recipe 1 : simple local installation

-This recipe runs Data Fair and its most important dependencies locally on your computer.
+This recipe runs Data&nbsp;Fair and its most important dependencies locally on your computer.

   - download files [data-fair.env]({{DOC_BASE}}install-resources/local/data-fair.env), [default.conf]({{DOC_BASE}}install-resources/local/default.conf), [capture-seccomp.json]({{DOC_BASE}}/local/capture-seccomp.json) and [docker-compose.yaml]({{DOC_BASE}}install-resources/local/docker-compose.yaml) next to each other in a directory.
   - run `docker-compose --env-file data-fair.env up -d` in the directory